 1. FotoDiox f60 Quick-Collapse Flash Softbox

 Customers across the board enjoy the convenience offered by this Fotodiox Softbox.
-At 24u0022, it’s small and light enough to handhold, but still manages to bring a lot of light into a scene.
+At 24 inch, it’s small and light enough to handhold, but still manages to bring a lot of light into a scene.

 No matter which best softbox for speedlight list you’re looking at, you’ll likely find the Fotodiox F60 speedlight softbox included in the mix.
 There’s a good reason for this model’s popularity.
 With a sturdy, portable build and sizable surface area, it’s useful for photographers that want control without weighing themselves down.